aws-solutions-library-samples/guidance-for-real-time-text-search-using-amazon-opensearch-service/README.md

    aws secretsmanager get-secret-value --secret-id arn:aws:secretsmanager:us-west-2:111122223333:secret:AdminPasswordSecreta1b2c3d4-EXAMPLE11111-a1b2c3 --query 'SecretString' --output text
    ```
 1. Copy the value for the OpenSearch admin password from the cli response, making sure not to include the surrounding quotation marks.
 1. In a web browser, navigate to the proxy jumphost for your OpenSearch cluster.
 This value is provided in the CDK and CloudFormation outputs as "DynamoDBOpenSearchStack.DashboardsURLviaJumphost", and will be in the form of `"https://XXX.XXX.XXX.XXX"`.
+Accept the self-signed certificate.
+In a production environment, you would use a certificate signed to your domain (see [Next Steps](#next-steps) for details).
 1. Enter the username "opensearch" and the password you copied in the previous step, then click "Log in".
    ![step1](./assets/images/step1.png)
 1. Click "Dismiss".